-Students must meet the set of requirements for graduation listed in the catalog or STAR either at the time of entry into thedegree program or in any subsequent catalog if enrollment is not interrupted.
+Students must meet the set of requirements for graduation listed in STAR (Official Arbiter of Degree) either at the time of entry into thedegree program or in any subsequent catalog if enrollment is not interrupted.
 Requirements from different catalogs may not be used interchangeably.
 These requirements are listed elsewhere in this section and in the Degree and Certificate Programs section of this catalog.